Sergioo1112/Snake-game-in-ASCII-Windows/README.md

-Little Snake game in ascii in windows using C++ I made while I was bored.
+Snake game in Windows using C++ I made it because i was bored.
 Made by Sergio Vargas Vicente

 --- CONTROLS ---